lstrzebinczyk/the_empire_blog/posts/6-implementing-a-button.md

 ## Centering the button inside the container

 The first part we can cheat for now.
 The bottom menu has 120px of height, and the button has 80px of height.
-If we render it 20px to the right and to the bottom, it should have a nice visual placement.
+If we render it 20px to the right and to the bottom, from it's current position, that should be just fine.
 I'll just update the button definition to this:

 ```crystal
 # src/the_empire/bottom_menu.cr, class TheEmpire::BottomMenu#draw